SPE-R/SPE/misc/SPE_setup.md

 ## Prerequisites:

-Before proceeding with this tutorial, ensure that you have the latest release of `R` and [RStudio installed](https://posit.co/download/rstudio-desktop/)  on your system.
+Before proceeding with this tutorial, ensure that you have `R` and [RStudio installed](https://posit.co/download/rstudio-desktop/)  on your system.
+We recommend to have get the latest releases of `R` and Rstudio.
 Additionally, make sure you have the `renv` package installed by running `install.packages("renv")` in the R console.

 ## Step 1: Creating a New `R` Project